 The Real Solution To Parental Alienation

-Real, actual parental alienation is so extreme that it must be addressed on a day to day basis.
+Real, actual parental alienation can be so extreme that it must be addressed on a day to day basis.
 The only way to effectively investigate and even supervise a parent’s behavior is to hire a parenting coordinator.

 A parenting coordinator is a third party, usually someone with a therapist’s or social worker’s background, who on a day-to-day basis will direct the parents in both when and how they parent.